 These two are dual-band 4×4 routers, capable of delivering up to 4.8Gbps in a single Wi-Fi 6 connection or 2.4Gbps to existing 2×2 clients.
 Note, though, that some might call them 8×8 routers by combining the total streams of both bands.

 In all, they are somewhat like the case of the Asus GT-AX11000 vs. Netgear RAX200 matchup, minus the 2nd 5GHz band on each router.

 Both routers support Link Aggregation, where you can combine two Gigabit ports into a 2Gbps connection.
-And finally, they are quite huge.
+And finally, they are pretty huge.